I-Festus/I-Festus/README.md

 I’ve worked with tools like Excel, SQL, Power BI, Tableau, and Python to clean data, design visual reports, and support forecasting.
 I also have a growing interest in AI-powered automation and conversational tools.

-I’m detail-oriented, analytical, and collaborative—always focused on turning raw data into clear stories and real impact.
+I’m detail-oriented, analytical, and collaborative always focused on turning raw data into clear stories and real impact.

 ---
 ## ⚡Core Competencies